 NURSING (RN) TCC Associate Degree Nursing Program Tulsa Community College offers an Associate Degree Nursing Program that is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Oklahoma Board of Nursing.
 The Program challenges students in an environment that facilitates personal and professional growth, educational mobility, and a pattern of life-long learning.
 Five Core values of the TCC Nursing Program include: Caring; Diversity; Collegiality; Integrity; and, Excellence.
 Nursing education is a dynamic, collaborative process in which responsibility for outcomes is shared between faculty and student.
 All theory, lab, and clinical courses follow a concept-based delivery method and competency/standard-based assessment and evaluation process.
 Six program outcomes include: Patient Centered Care; Teamwork and Collaboration; Best Practice; Quality Improvement; Safety; and Informatics.
 All nursing courses incorporate the six program outcomes, while student learning outcomes for each individual course integrate knowledge, skills, and attitudes specific to the patient population served and essential for entry level practice.
 Together, courses taken for the general education requirements and those taken for the Associate Degree in Nursing will ensure that graduates of the TCC Associate Degree Nursing Program have the knowledge, skills, and attitudes to successfully meet the requirements for entry into the nursing profession set forth by respective professional nursing accrediting/governing bodies.
 Upon successful completion of all required courses and TCC graduation requirements, graduates are awarded an Associate in Applied Science (AAS) Degree and are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Prospective students interested in the Nursing Program should contact the Nursing Division office (918-595-7075) for an application and curriculum plan or access the Nursing Division web page (www.tulsacc.edu/nursing) for more information regarding the Traditional Nursing Track and/or the Nursing Career Mobility Track.
 TRADITIONAL NURSING (RN) TRACK The Traditional Nursing Track admits one new class each spring.
 This track consists of five semesters to complete an Associate Degree, with most courses offered during the daytime hours.
 Courses in the Traditional Nursing Track are offered using classroom, lab, and clinical activities as well as blended on-line resources.
 Students who have successfully completed NURS 2221, NURS 2222, NURS 2231, and NURS 2232 may be eligible to sit for the practical nurse licensure exam prior to completion of the Associate Degree in Nursing.
 Applicants for practical nurse licensure must also hold a high school diploma or a graduate equivalency degree (G.E.D.)
 [59 O.S. §567.5 & 567.6].
 NURSING CAREER MOBILITY (LPN/PARAMEDIC to RN) TRACK The Nursing Career Mobility Track admits one new class each fall semester at the Owasso Campus and one new class each spring semester The Nursing Career Mobility Track admits one new class each fall semester at the Owasso Campus and one new class each spring semester at the Tulsa Metro Campus.
 This track allows for completion of nursing courses in as few as three semesters.
-To facilitate the progression of working students, courses in the Nursing Career Mobility Track are offered using classroom, lab, and clinical activities as well as blended on-line resources.
+To facilitate the progression of working students, courses in the Nursing Career Mobility Track are offered using classroom, lab, and clinical activities as well as blended online resources.
 Clinical rotations are offered at varying times conducive to part-time and full-time working conditions.
 Students in the Nursing Career Mobility Track must have access to a personal computer with broadband or DSL IP (Internet Service Provider).
-Upon successful completion of the first semester of the Nursing Career Mobility Track, the student will be eligible to enroll in the second semester courses of the Nursing Career Mobility Track.
-The student may be eligible to receive advanced standing based upon completion of a selected maternal-child standardized exam with a score of B or better in lieu of taking NURS 2221, NURS 2221, NURS 2231, NURS 2232.
+A student who is an LPN may be eligible to receive advanced standing based upon completion of a selected maternal-child standardized exam with a score of B or better in lieu of taking NURS 2221, NURS 2222, NURS 2231, NURS 2232.